 ABOUT Ama BE

-Ama BE is a Ghanaian-American artist living and working between the US and Ghana.
+Ama BE is an artist-researcher living and working between the United States and West Africa.

-Her practice takes root in themes around African land stewardship, labor ecologies, and migration.
-She considers plant material and natural elements as collaborators in her work.
-Engaging botanical materials tied in paradox to hyper-commodification, violence, holistic healing and spirituality, her works explore the possibility of the natural world to rescript their own narratives in relation to black/African bodies.
-Her process plays with the suppleness of time, memory and archive, and borrows from sculpture, performance, moving image, technology and paper-making in production.
+Her practice is rooted in African land stewardship, labor and migration ecologies.
+She works with plant material and natural elements as collaborators, engaging botanical matter shaped by paradoxes of hyper commodification, violence, healing and spirituality.
+Through these materials, her work explores how the natural world might rescript its own narratives in relation to Black and African bodies.
+Her process moves with the suppleness of time, memory and the archive, drawing from sculpture, performance, moving image, technology and paper making.

-She has exhibited in the 15th Dakar Biennale, The Wake, in Senegal, the Ars Electronica Festival in Austria, the Corcoran Gallery of Art, Miami Art Basel’s Satellite Art Show and was a 2023 recipient of the Andy Warhol Foundation’s Wherewithal Research Grant.
-Her collaborative project, Black Body Radiation: Rescripting Data Bodies won a S+T+ARTS Prize Africa 2024 Award of Distinction.
+Her work has been exhibited internationally, including at the Smithsonian National Museum of African Art, RAW Material Company, the 15th Dakar Biennale, Ars Electronica, the Corcoran Gallery of Art and Miami Art Basel’s Satellite Art Show.
+She is a 2023 recipient of the Andy Warhol Foundation’s Wherewithal Research Grant, and her collaborative project Black Body Radiation: Rescripting Data Bodies received a 2024 S+T+ARTS Prize Africa Award of Distinction.